SimonZsx/Haskell-Little-Man-Computer/README.md

 LMC Instruction Code Reference

-INP: ask user to type in a number then store it in the accumulator
+INP: ask user to type in a number then store it in the accumulator \n
-STA: get the value in the accumulator then store it in the mailbox of the given label
+STA: get the value in the accumulator then store it in the mailbox of the given label \n
 LDA: get the value in the mailbox of the given label then store it in the accumulator
 ADD: get the value in the mailbox of the given label, add it with the accumulator and store
 SUB: subtract the value in mailbox of the given label from the value in the accumulator